REV23Docs/rev23-desktop-docs/docs/how-to/add-required-fields.md

 The name, and custom message template can obviously be customized to your needs, the above are just suggestions.

+Now, when attempting to save a new customer, if the **Referred By** property has not been filled out, the user will be prompted to ask.
+They can ignore this rule and continue saving the customer if necessary.

 ## Related

 - [Configuration: Required Field Rules](../configuration/required-field-rules.md)